traitecoevo/austraits.build/README.md

 See [these instructions](CONTRIBUTING.md) on how to prepare data.

-Once sufficient additional data has been contributed, we plan to submit an update to the first data paper, inviting as co authors anyone who has contributed since the first data paper.
+Once sufficient additional data has been contributed, we plan to submit an update to the first data paper, inviting as co-authors anyone who has contributed data.

 ## Acknowledgements